Daniel-Mietchen/datascience/data-archaeology.md

 # Missing pieces

+- Lots of paper documents of the Secret Service of Eastern Germany have been physically shredded to pieces around the time that the Berlin Wall came down and virtually reassambled afterwards.
+There are multiple resources on this online but I have not gone through them systematically yet.
-I remember from the time of my PhD a story that some physically broken [phonograph records](https://en.wikipedia.org/wiki/Phonograph_record) were read by way of scanning them with laser technology and then reassembling them virtually.
+- I remember from the time of my PhD (2004-ish) a story that some physically broken [phonograph records](https://en.wikipedia.org/wiki/Phonograph_record) were read by way of scanning them with laser technology and then reassembling them virtually.
 Don't have further details at hand, though.

 # See also